-- [1] Some spare wheels have different dimensions.
-If your car is approved for the spare wheel you intend to use, the difference in dimensions is okay. - [2] Use tools that are designed for your car model.
+^[1] Some spare wheels have different dimensions.
+If your car is approved for the spare wheel you intend to use, the difference in dimensions is okay.

-12.4.3.1.
+13.4.3.1.
 Spare wheel

 If you get a punctured tyre, a spare wheel [1] can be temporarily used until the original wheel can be replaced or repaired.